 When I worked in an office, I used to get all nerdy excited when I figured out a new shortcut in a program, such as finding a quicker formula in Excel or learning how to write a new script in Filemaker.
 With so many things to do in a day, finding easier, more efficient ways to accomplish a task was awesome for me.

-Now that I’m a stay-at-home mom, my to-do list for a day is even longer, and my excitement when I find something that helps in even a miniscule way to get something checked off that list is even greater.
+Now that I’m a stay-at-home mom, my to-do list for a day is even longer, and my excitement when I find something that helps in even a minuscule way to get something checked off that list is even greater.
 Instead of nerding out over program shortcuts, I’m seeking out cooking tips, how-to-entertain-your-toddler “life hacks,” creative organizing ideas, and cleaning inspirations.
 When they work, my super dorky happiness is kind of embarrassing.

 I recently tried out a very simple laundry aid, and according to my nephew, I went “all infomercial spokesperson” on my family when I told them about how impressed I was with it.

 What was it?
 The wool dryer ball.

 If you’ve visited the land of Pinterest over the last few years and searched for anything laundry related, you most likely have seen a picture or two of what look like yarn balls that people use when they are knitting or crocheting.
 I’ve seen companies that sell them as well as plenty of DIY pins for making your own.
 I read about how putting these little wool balls into your dryer with your laundry would help dry clothes faster, prevent wrinkles, and reduce static in addition to acting as a natural, chemical-free fabric softener.
 (Here’s the link to the site that got me interested in giving this a try.)